 What to do?

-Finally, we opted for an electric toothbrush with four heads.
+Finally, we opted for a Sonic electric toothbrush with four heads.

 We are now very happy and our teeth look and feel better than ever before.